-Windows 10 has a new Settings app that tries to replace the old Control Panel.
-Unfortunately it doesn't succeed in this regard as there are many settings and tools that you will find only in Control Panel.
-Also, the Control Panel is hidden when compared to earlier versions of Windows.
-If you want to know all the ways for starting it in Windows 10, read this guide:
+Windows 10 has a new Settings app that was supposed to replace the old Control Panel.
+Unfortunately it doesn't succeed in this regard as there are many settings and tools that you will find only in the Control Panel.
+Also, the Control Panel is hidden when compared to earlier versions of Windows and the more Microsoft updates Windows 10, the more hidden it gets.
+If you want to see all the ways for starting it in Windows 10, read this guide:

 1. Use Search (Cortana)

 One of the fastest ways to start anything in Windows 10 is to use Cortana and its search box on the taskbar.
-Click inside the search box or tap on it and type "Control Panel" and then click or tap the appropriate search result.
-Or, talk to Cortana and say "Open Control Panel".
+Click inside the search box or tap on it, type “control panel” and then click or tap the appropriate search result.

-4. Use The Control Panel Shortcut From The Start Menu
+2. Use the Control Panel shortcut from the Start Menu

-5. Pin Control Panel To The Start Menu
+4. Pin the Control Panel to the Start Menu

 The Control Panel shortcut is now pinned to the Start Menu and you can use it to start it as quickly as possible.